soxueren/atsd/administration/monitoring-metrics/hbase-write-test.md

-# Monitoring metrics : HBase Write Test
+# Monitoring Metrics using the HBase Write Test

-HBase Write Test can be run directly from the ATSD UI under Admin -\> HBase Test.
+The HBase Write Test can be run directly from the ATSD user interface under Admin -\> HBase Test.

 Direct url: `atsd_hostname:8088/admin/hbase-test`

-HBase Write Test allows to:
+HBase Write Test allows you to:

--   Analyze the data being ingested, e.g. number of unique metric/entity/tag combinations, and run a write throughput test
+-   Analyze the data being ingested, i.e. the number of unique metric/entity/tag combinations, and run a write throughput test.
--   Launch Auto Test to view a matrix of throughput statistics for different batch size and thread count combinations
+-   Launch an Auto Test to view a matrix of throughput statistics for different batch sizes and thread count combinations.
--   Apply test results to modify default configuration parameters in ATSD server.properties file:
+-   Apply test results to modify the default configuration parameters in the ATSD `server.properties` file:

 ```properties
  series.batch.size = 1024